 Gates on Restricted Byways

-Where it has been proven by a local highway authority that a problem of unauthorised motor vehicle usage exists on a restricted byway, the Society should press for the authority and police to run an enforcement exercise for a minimum period of 12 months, but ideally a period of 24 months, this trial period should include the provision of a Kent Carriage Gap.
+- Where it has been proven by a local highway authority that a problem exists of unauthorised use with four-wheeled motor vehicles (other than quad bikes) on a restricted byway (or a byway or road subject to a Traffic Regulation Order prohibiting use with motor vehicles), the Society should press for the authority and police to run an enforcement exercise for a minimum period of 12 months, ideally 24 months.

-The Society will only accede to the making of a traffic regulation order if:
+- The Society will only accede to the making of a Traffic Regulation Order and installation of a gate if:

 BHS Self Closing Gates Report 2011